 The purpose of the interfaces layer is to validate input, call the domain layer, and return output.
 Similar to the data layer, business logic shouldn’t live in these interfaces, their purpose is to handle I/O.

-There’s two HTTP interfaces in this Crema project.
-One named store/ that’s public facing, and one named dashboard/ that’s for company staff (hosted under a separate subdomain).
-In both interfaces a form validates the input, a view calls the domain layer with this validated input, and then converts the return value (or exception) into the appropriate HTTP response.
+that’s for company staff (hosted under a separate subdomain).
+In both interfaces Django forms, or similar, validate submitted data.
+A view then calls the domain layer with this validated data and converts the return value (or exception) into the appropriate HTTP response.

-A third interface, named actions/, is a collection of Django management commands.
-Similar to the other two interfaces, a BaseCommand subclass would use a parser to handle the input, then make a call to the domain layer, and then write some output to self.stdout.
+subclass would use a parser to handle the input, then make a call to the domain layer, and then write some output to self.stdout

 These interfaces will import the data layer to retrieve objects from the database.
 They must not, however, bypass the domain layer and perform any create, update, or delete operations.
-This means using ModelForm, CreateView, UpdateView, or DeleteView is prohibited.
-Whilst these Django classes can be convenient, they perform operations on models directly instead of calling upon the domain layer.
+This prohibits using classes such as ModelForm

 Tests